 Events are part of a booming industry that continues to grow both domestically and internationally.
 As events grow in popularity, attendances also increase.
-Due to this rapid increase, crowd management and crowd control are now important issues in event industry.
+Due to this rapid increase, crowd management and crowd control are now important issues in the event industry.

 Crowd management and crowd control are two distinct but interrelated concepts.
-The former includes the facilitation, employment, and movement of crowds, while the latter comprises steps taken once a crowd or sections of it has begun to behave in a disorderly or dangerous manner.
+The former includes the facilitation, employment, and movement of crowds, while the latter comprises steps taken once a crowd or sections of it have begun to behave in a disorderly or dangerous manner.

 Some Facts About Crowd Management

 - Crowds contain a large number of faceless individuals that follow a certain lead without really contemplating the reasons why.

 - Crowds can be furious and perform acts leading to possible destruction, hooliganism, and murder.
 However, individual members of a crowd generally would not perform any of these acts without the anonymity that the crowd provides.

 - It is important to understand that no two crowds are the same.

 - Crowds can behave violently, resulting in the destruction of property, personal injury, and, in extreme cases, death.